 Experience shows that in the course of time nearly every motorcycle undergoes changes to its wiring.
 As a result, wire colours and wires themselves on your bike might differ to those we describe.
+In case of doubt, please consult the original wiring diagrams for MZ (e.g. on www.ostmotorrad.de).

+- Make sure your MZ rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.

-In case of doubt, please consult the original wiring diagrams for MZ have to replace all light bulbs to 12 volt ones however in that case too.
+- Disconnect your battery and take it out of the motorcycle.
+Note that you will have a 12 volts system further on, so you will either need a 12 volt battery or you use the option of driving without.
+You will have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.

-- Make sure your MZ rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine. - Disconnect your battery and take it out of the motorcycle.
-Note that you will have a 12 volts system further on, so you will either need a 12 volt battery or you use the option of driving without.
-You will pro: You may use the ignition lock as previously.
-There are no changes on the handling of your bike.

 - You have to decide which method of ignition cut-off you will use.
-There are different ways, every one with pros and cons.
+There are different ways.
 We have pre-assembled the relay option.

-Relay option (delivered as standard)
+- Relay option (delivered as standard)